Spend the night under the stars

 These are new additions to the region that are designed to address issues from overuse at popular random camping locations.
 Only basic amenities like improved access roads and dry toilets and bear-proof food lockers are available.
 These sites are included in the Public Lands Camping Pass and all sites are available on a first come first served basis.

-Some of these, like Cavalcade, were designed as group sites while most of the other ones are smaller campgrounds that Alberta Parks converted to groups only a few years ago.
+Some of these, like Cavalcade, were designed as group sites while most of the other ones are smaller campgrounds that Alberta Parks converted to group camps only a few years ago.

 All group campgrounds are managed by Alberta Parks and reservations are required.
 The minimum number of units is typically 5 for those sites.